Mert7741/FPGA/XADC with PYNQ Z-2/Implementation.md

     </p>

   1. Right-click anywhere in the Diagram workspace and select **Add IP**.
   1. “XADC” into the Search bar, find and double click on **XADC Wizard** entry, or click on the entry and hit the Enter key to add it to the design.
-  1. Click  **Run Block Automation**  , select all automation and OK.
+  1. Click  **Run Block Automation**  , select all automation click OK.
-  2.
+  1.